Note: This currently has details for CGDC 2019; changes will be made for CGDC 2020

 A: Once at the conference, most meals are included (except for Wednesday evening dinner for those who arrive the night before); snacks and drinks will be provided.
 If you have any food allergies or are on a special diet, please let us know when you register online.
 Also, if we do dine out for any meal that is also be covered as part of your registration.

-If you decide to forgo the communal meals, some restaurants are within 2 blocks:
+If you decide to forgo the communal meals, some nearby restaurants are:

 12. WHAT ABOUT PRAYER / SUNDAY WORSHIP AFTER THE CGDC?